Feefo service rating

 Grade 4

-Usually, your walk will take up the whole day at a moderate pace, however many of these holidays will have an element of sightseeing in our ‘Discover Collection’ as well to ensure you enjoy the very best of the areas we visit.
+Usually, your walk will take up the whole day at a moderate pace.
 Terrain will often be hilly and paths generally good.
 Note that on holidays in mountainous areas, expect some rougher paths.
 An average walk length is 6 miles but expect this to vary from as little as 3 miles on a sightseeing day and up to 10 miles on a full day dependant on the amount of ascent and decent required.

 Usual daily walks - Distance: 6 miles; Ascent/Descent 500m; Terrain: sometimes hilly and undulating on good paths and tracks; Walking Time: Day walks.